 - a.
-Place the asphalt pavement side of the joint in a direction parallel to the joint. - b.
-Place the asphalt pavement side sufficiently high so that when fully compacted the asphalt pavement is greater than 3 mm 1/8 inch but less than 6 mm 1/4 inch higher than the PCC side of the joint. - c.
+Place the fuel resistant asphalt pavement side of the joint in a direction parallel to the joint. - b.
+Place the fuel resistant asphalt pavement side sufficiently high so that when fully compacted the fuel resistant asphalt pavement is greater than $3\ mm\ 1/8$ inch but less than $6\ mm\ 1/4$ inch higher than the PCC side of the joint. - c.
 Compact with steel wheel rollers and at least one rubber tire roller.
 Compact with a rubber tire roller that weights at least 18 metric tons 20 tons with tires inflated to at least 620 kPa 90 psi.
-Avoid spalling the PCC during placement and compaction of the asphalt pavement.
+Avoid spalling the PCC during placement and compaction of the fuel resistant asphalt pavement.
 Operate steel wheel rollers in a way that prevents spalling the PCC.
 Repair any damage to PCC edges or joints as directed by the Government.
-If damage to the PCC joint or panel edge exceeds a total of 1 m 3 feet, remove and replace the PCC panel at no additional expense to the Government.

-- d.
-After compaction is finished, diamond grind a minimum width of 1 m 3 feet of the asphalt pavement so that the asphalt pavement side is less than 3 mm 1/8 inch higher than the PCC side.
+If damage to the PCC joint or panel edge exceeds a total of 1 m 3 feet, remove and replace the PCC panel at no additional expense to the Government. - d.
+After compaction is finished, diamond grind a minimum width of 1 m 3 feet of the fuel resistant asphalt pavement so that the fuel resistant asphalt pavement side is less than 3 mm 1/8 inch higher than the PCC side.
 Perform diamond grinding in accordance with subparagraph DIAMOND GRINDING above.
-The asphalt pavement immediately adjacent to the joint is not allowed to be lower than the PCC after the grinding operation.
-Transition the grinding into the asphalt pavement in a way that ensures good smoothness and provides drainage of water.
+The fuel resistant asphalt pavement immediately adjacent to the joint is not allowed to be lower than the PCC after the grinding operation.
+Transition the grinding into the fuel resistant asphalt pavement in a way that ensures good smoothness and provides drainage of water.
 The joint and adjacent materials when completed is required to meet all of the requirements for grade and smoothness.
-Measure smoothness across the asphalt pavement-PCC joint using a 4 m 12 feet straightedge.
-The acceptable tolerance is 3 mm 1/8 inch. - e.
-Consider the asphalt pavement next to the PCC as a separate weighted pay factor associated with the lot being placed for evaluation.
+Measure smoothness across the fuel resistant asphalt pavement-PCC joint using a $4\ m$ 12 feet straightedge.
+The acceptable tolerance is $3\ mm$ 1/8 inch.

+- e.
+Consider the fuel resistant asphalt pavement next to the PCC as a separate pay factor associated with the lot being placed for evaluation.
 Lots are based on individual lifts.
 Do not comingle cores from different lifts for density evaluation purposes.
-Take four cores for each lot of material placed adjacent to the asphalt pavement-PCC joint.
+Take four cores for each lot of material placed adjacent to the joint.
 The size of lot is 3 m 10 feet wide by the length of the joint being paved.
 Perform the same computation as displayed in paragraph PAY FACTOR BASED ON IN-PLACE DENSITY above to determine the weighted pay factor.
 Select the lowest computed pay factor for the lot.
 Locate the center of each of the four cores 150 mm 6 inches from the edge of the concrete.
 Take each core at a random location along the length of the joint.
-The requirements for joint density, adjacent to the PCC joint, are the same as that for the mat density specified in Table 1.
-For asphalt pavement-PCC joints at taxiways abutting runways, aprons, or other taxiways, take two additional randomly located cores along each taxiway intersection. - f.
+The requirements for joint density for this lot, adjacent to the PCC joint, are the same as that for the mat density specified in Table 2.
+For fuel resistant asphalt pavement-PCC joints at taxiways abutting runways, aprons, or other taxiways, take two additional randomly located cores along each taxiway intersection. - f.
 All procedures, including repair of damaged PCC, are required to be in accordance with the approved Quality Control Plan.